FSGModding/FSG_Mod_Assistant/README.md

 ![collections search](screen_shots/005-collect_search.png)

 This allows you to refine which parts of the collection you see.
 This is a simple full text search, however preceding the search string with `!` will show mods that do _not_ match the string.
-In this example, `FS22_25DU_Trailers` and `FS22_36ftLowLoader` is still shown, even though it does not match the string, because it was selected prior to searching.
+In this example, `FS22_22_Series` is still shown, even though it does not match the string, because it was selected prior to searching.
 This is a safety measure so you do not accidentally move, copy, or delete files you were not intending to.

 ###### Search Buttons